Skip to main content

 Table \(\PageIndex{1}\): Essential B-Vitamins and their Modified Enzyme Cofactors

 We present plausible mechanisms for prototypical reactions using some of the cofactors shown in Table \(\PageIndex{1}\) above.
 Each shows the flow of electrons from a source to a sink.
 The source is often a pair of electrons on an anion, formed by the prior removal of a proton from the atom by a general base.
 A sink could be a carbonyl O, which receives a pair of electrons from one of the C=O bonds of the carbonyl.
-As a bond is made to the carbonyl, one of the double bonds must break with the electrons going (temporarily if the reaction is a nucleophilic substitution reaction) to the carbonyl O, an excellent sink since it is so electronegative.
+As a bond is made to the carbonyl, one of the double bonds must break, with the electrons (temporarily, if the reaction is a nucleophilic substitution reaction) going to the carbonyl O, an excellent sink because it is so electronegative.
 An even better sink is a positive N of an iminium ion; examples are shown below.
 Just the "business parts" of the cofactors are shown below.

-To appreciate the mechanism used by cofactors and show a clear example of an electron source/sink, let's look at a reaction that doesn't require a cofactor, the spontaneous decarboxylation of a β-keto acid as shown in Figure \(\PageIndex{1}\).
+To appreciate the mechanism used by cofactors and show a clear example of an electron source/sink, let's look at a reaction that doesn't require a cofactor, the spontaneous decarboxylation of a β-keto acid, as shown in Figure \(\PageIndex{1}\).

 Figure \(\PageIndex{1}\):spontaneous decarboxylation of a β-keto acid